Deck Inspection | Tufdek™

 What Are The Dangers Of Unsafe Decks?

 An unsafe deck may appear in perfect working order – until it isn’t.
 The problem is that the media only reports deck failures that result in significant injury, there is no central body that tracks issues with decks.
-However, gathering evidence from deck inspectors provides an indication that up to 60% of decks are unsafe.
-Each year, hundreds of people are hurt and several people are killed when decks collapse.
+However, gathering deck inspection evidence from inspectors provides an indication that up to 60% of decks are unsafe.
+Each year, hundreds of people are hurt and several people are killed when their decks collapse.
 While winter troubles like snow can certainly contribute to deck failure, one interesting statistic to consider is that more deck failures occur during the summer (when decks are in use) than the entire rest of the year combined.

 What About Deck Railings?